William Greaves: Personal life

 On August 23, 1959, Greaves married Louise Archambault, who became a frequent collaborator on his projects, going so far as to even produce his documentary on Ralph Bunche.
-They had three children.
+They had three children, including filmmakers David Greaves and Liani Greaves.

-Between 1969 and 1982, Greaves taught film and television acting at the Lee Strasberg Theatre and Film Institute in New York.
+Between 1969 and 1982, Greaves taught acting at the Lee Strasberg Theatre and Film Institute in New York.

 While not working, Greaves could be found touring various universities and cultural centers around the world presenting his films, conducting workshops, and speaking about his experiences in indie film and the process of creating film as it is to actors, directors, professionals, and more.

+Death

 Greaves died at the age of 87 at his home in Manhattan on August 25, 2014.